Coach House Abbotsford Homes

 11 baths

-STUNNING ESTATE HOME ON 5 ACRES!
+LUXURY ESTATE HOME ON 5 ACRES!
 Elegant 8657 sqft 2021 built home situated on quiet no thru street!
 Bonus 2000 sqft shop w/ coach home off separate driveway w/ double garage!
 Built w/ the finest craftsmanship, designed for complete usability w/ a bright & open concept.
-This 8 bed estate has
+This estate has an elevator

 House for sale: 27916 CONDUCTOR DRIVE, Abbotsford